gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 1. Create a new Git repository in your organization (e.g. [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), [GitLab](https://docs.gitlab.com/user/project/repository/)).

+   > [!TIP]
-   **Note**: You typically shouldn't have any sensitive information in this repository, as it will only contain generic infrastructure patterns that can be provisioned in any environment, but you might want to have this repository be private regardless.
+   > You typically shouldn't have any sensitive information in this repository, as it will only contain generic infrastructure patterns that can be provisioned in any environment, but you might want to have this repository be private regardless.

 2. Create a bare clone of this repository somewhere on your local machine.